Spagettileg/virtual-cookboox/README.md

 •	Logged in user to navigate to either 'Edit Recipe' or 'Add Recipe' page to mark their given recipe as a favourite.
 A simple tickbox has been created to record the User actions in both the application and cloud database too.
 Tick for favourite and untick for non-favourite

 •	Summary favourite count statistics can be viewed in the navbar by both logged in and non-logged in users.
-The cursor has been set to none as the data is only intended for read only purposes
+The cursor has been set to default as the data is only intended for read only purposes

 ### Feature 13 - Footer